tonethar/IGME-330-Master/notes/react-amiibo-app.md

   - `searchAmiibo`
   - `parseAmiiboResult`
 - as props
-- Hint: `PropTypes.func` for the 3 functions that are getting passed in
+- Hint: `PropTypes.func.isRequired` for the 3 functions that are getting passed in

 ---